swincas/cookies-n-code/tutorials/zotero_obsidian_integration/README.md

 # Zotero-Obsidian Integration

-Author: Robert A. Mostoghiu Paun
+author: Robert A. Mostoghiu Paun

 ## Zotero configuration
 1. Download *Zotero* and *Zotero Connector* from [here](https://www.zotero.org/download/).
 Zotero Connector allows us to add papers from ADS, Arxiv, etc. directly to our Zotero library by simply clicking on a button from the browser.